PaddlePaddle/community/rfcs/APIs/20240929_api_design_for_embeddingbag.md

         padding_idx(int, optional): padding_idx needs to be in the interval [-weight.shape[0], weight.shape[0]).
 If :math:`padding\_idx < 0`, the :math:`padding\_idx` will automatically be converted to :math:`weight.shape[0] + padding\_idx` .
 It will treat the vector at ``padding_idx`` to be an all-zero padding vector.
 And the padding vector will not be updated while training.
 Default: None.

         include_last_offset(bool, optional): If True, the size of ``offsets`` will be [B+1], where B is the number of bags, and the last element will specify the ending position of the last bag.
 Default: False.

-        weight_attr(ParamAttr|None, optional): To specify the weight parameter property.
-Default: None, which means the default weight parameter property is used.
-See usage for details in :ref:`api_paddle_ParamAttr` .
-In addition, user-defined or pre-trained word vectors can be loaded with the :attr:`param_attr` parameter.
-The local word vector needs to be transformed into numpy format, and the shape of local word vector should be consistent with :attr:`num_embeddings` .
-Then :ref:`api_paddle_nn_initializer_Assign` is used to load custom or pre-trained word vectors.
-See code example for details.

         name(str|None, optional): Usually name is no need to set and None by default.